jriguera/ansible-ironic-standalone/README.md

  * Because of the amount of packages and also because it downloads the official Coreos IPA image automatically (~250 MB) you will need a decent internet connection and about 30 minutes to get everything deployed.
 Be patient.

+ * BOSH Registry support via Nginx Lua (`setup-ironic-boshregistry.yml` playbook).
+ It offers a BOSH Registry API to store the BOSH Agent settings in the WebDAV *metadata* folder.
+More details in the section below and in https://github.com/jriguera/bosh-ironic-cpi-release, for more information about how to use BOSH, go to https://bosh.io .
+This implementation uses Nginx compiled with Lua so in case of Debian distributions, `nginx-extras` from the official repositories will be installed, for Centos/RedHat the `nginx` role will define the OpenResty (https://openresty.org/en/) repository and it will install it.
+ OpenResty is compatible with Nginx, but the location of the binaries and configuration files is different in Centos/RH.
+If you do not use BOSH you do not need to run this playbook.

 ## Running on Vagrant